JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/Forgiveness_Reconciliation_and_Reparation_the_Dilemma.md

 Childhood sexual abuse is another matter.
 Due to the power differential and position of trust, the child is a victim and is violated by the perpetrator.
 The perpetrator of evil is often a person close to the child, and the victim has memories of loving times along with those of abuse of trust and power.

 If only people could be either all good or all bad, life would be so much less complicated.
 But the reality is that people are imperfect, a mixture.
-Hence it is difficult to forgive if we strive to understand them based upon the expectation of consistency. (“The better man understands his neighbor, the easier it will be to forgive him, even to love him.”
-[UB 2:4.2](/en/The_Urantia_Book/2#p4_2))
+Hence it is difficult to forgive if we strive to understand them based upon the expectation of consistency. (“The better man understands his neighbor, the easier it will be to forgive him, even to love him.” <a id="a62_357"></a>[UB 2:4.2](/en/The_Urantia_Book/2#p4_2))

 At some point, as we grow, we realize we are stuck in the perpetrator’s past transgression, continuing to harbor anger and pain at their misdeed whilst struggling to forgive.